stencho/ShareHole/README.md

 # Specify which adapter and port to bind to
 prefix=localhost
 port=8080
 # The name of the first section of the URL, required to access shares
 # For example: example.com:8080/loot/share
 passdir=loot
 # The number of threads for handling requests and uploads
 # This includes thumbnails, so if you're using gallery mode, you may want to increase this
 threads=100
+# The size of each partial transfer chunk's buffer size in kilobytes
+transfer_buffer_size=512
 # Look for base.html and base.css in the config directory instead of loading them from memory
 use_html_file=false
 use_css_file=false
 # 0 = Logging off, 1 = high importance only, 2 = all messages
 log_level=1